 United Airlines says Sean Keegan missed his flight.
 Keegan says United bumped him.

 Who’s right?
 Keegan wants our advocates to make the call.
 “United Airlines says I was a “no-show.”
 I say I was bumped.
 Who’s right?”

 Bernadine Fong enjoyed the outbound portion of her round-trip flight from San Francisco to Newark without incident.
 But her return trip is a different story.
 At check-in, United Airlines informs a stunned Fong that she had been a no-show for that original flight.
 As a result, her ticket home has been canceled.
-Can we help straighten out this flight fiasco and get her a refund for the one-way ticket she was forced to purchase?
+Can we fix this flight fiasco?
+“United called me a no-show, but I was on the flight!”

 Elizabeth Kellogg reserved a non-refundable hotel room and then forgot the dates.
 By the time she remembered them, it was too late to cancel.
 Now she wants help with a refund.
 “I was a no-show at the Blue Lagoon.
 Can the hotel really charge me $600?”

 When Jennifer Gonsalves and a friend, Janine Balistreri, checked in online the night before a scheduled domestic flight from Mumbai to Aurangabad, India, on Jet Airways, they thought they were all set.

 Actually, they were not.
 “Jet Airways rejected our mobile boarding passes — is this fair?”